VillagerUnknown/VillagerCoin/README.md

 * Apprentice Villager trades typically trade in Copper Villager Coins.
 * Novice to Expert Villager trades typically trade in Iron Villager Coins.
 * Master Villager trades typically trade in Gold Villager Coins.
-* Most trades rewarding Coins will reward Copper Villager Coins.
 * Most enchanted books, armor, tools, and weapons will cost Gold Villager Coins.
+This is intentional to slow down progression.
 * Iron trades reward Iron Villager Coins.
 * Gold trades reward Gold Villager Coins.
+* Trades with Nether items typically trade in Gold Villager Coins.
 * Diamond trades have a 50% chance of being an Emerald trade for 10 Gold Villager Coins.
 This is the most rewarding trade available.

 **Additional Notes**

 * If you have a single coin in your hand and interact (right-click) you can optionally flip a coin, for a heads or tails result in chat.
 * Trades are modified for both vanilla and modded Villagers.
-* This mod will change the significance of farms.
+* This mod will change the significance of farms and general pacing of the game.
 Iron and Gold farms will be more rewarding than a crop farm or melon and pumpkin farm.
-* Manually mining for diamonds and emeralds, or exploring through structures, may be more profitable than any farm.
+* Exploring through structures is an easy way to find coins with rarer structures offering higher value coins.
 * Nether mobs (Piglins and Wither Skeletons) and structures are more likely to reward Gold Villager Coins.
 * Piglins might try to steal your Gold Villager Coins.
 * Netherite Villager Coins, like Netherite, are immune to fire damage making them the best way to secure large fortunes.